-If you want to find out if your business is ready for the digital switch-off, get in touch with Bluecube today and one of our team would be able to confirm for free if you are already prepared.Free Confirmation
+Find out if your business is ready for the digital switch off, get in touch with Bluecube today.
+One of our team would be able to confirm for free if you are already prepared.Free Confirmation

 Why the digital switch off is an opportunity

 Our Silverline system can be far more affordable that traditional on-site alternatives.
 It is the perfect system to bring about unified communications.
-With cloud-based servers, less equipment needs to be installed on-site, resulting in less installation and on-going maintenance costs.
+With cloud-based servers, less equipment needs to be installed on-site.
+This results in less installation and on-going maintenance costs.
 Our service level agreements means will give you a 99.999% uptime.

 Many businesses now employ staff in more than one location and remote working is becoming more popular within modern organisations.
 Traditional phone systems can be costly and time consuming to set up across multiple locations and to enable remote worker access.
 With Silverline, none of these restrictions apply as the service is provided over the internet.